jorgito7/test-ui-zemoga/README.md

 I didn't create the landing pages for the header menu items (I didn't have enough time).
 However I had used the common folder to add the header that is common on all pages.

-I have a little visual issue with the vote cards!.
-(The percent bar moves depending the description content).
-But is simple to correct (just add a bottom:0 style and make it position absolute), but I don't have enough time
+Recommended browser: Chrome (I need a few minutes more to add the complete compatibility in all latest browsers).

 Requirements:

- I used Vanilla Javascript,
+I used Vanilla Javascript.

 For the persistence, I used the Session (sessionStorage).

-It needs to be runned on a server side (i used http-server -p8000 command for run it) Bonus points: Some sort of Test (E2E, BDD, etc) I don't enough time, However if you give me 1 more day, I could Add it.
+It needs to be runned on a server side (i used http-server -p8000 command for run it).

+Bonus points: Some sort of Test (E2E, BDD, etc) I don't enough time, However if you give me 1 more day, I could Add it.